allmaps/allmaps/packages/render/README.md

 ### sendMapsToBack

-Changes the zIndex of the specified maps to send them to back
+Changes the z-index of the specified maps to send them to back

 #### Parameters